JawandS/MysticScribe/chapters/chapter_1.md

 A shriek tore the air, not of a beast but of the realm itself crying in pain.
 A wound of crimson light opened in the square.
 From its depths spilled shapes of running shadow: Demonic-Hounds, their massive paws silent on the packed earth, their eyes glowing with fierce insanity.

-The house errupted with unholy flames, hissing as they incinerated thatch and wood.
+The house erupted with unholy flames, hissing as they incinerated thatch and wood.
 He saw his mother, her leg trapped beneath a fallen beam, her eyes wild as she searched for him across the chaos.
 He saw Tessa screaming, clutching her arm.

 "Cass!"